semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### The Response

-The server should responds like this, with a table and the following headers :
+The server should responds like this, with a table and the following headers:

 {% highlight sh %}
 health   status   index   pri   rep   docs.count   docs.deleted   store.size   pri.store.size